lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Method Type Registry {#method-types}

 IANA has created a new registry entitled "EDHOC Method Type" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
-The registration procedure is "Expert Review".
-The columns of the registry are Value and Description, where Value is an integer and the other columns are text strings.
+The registration procedure is "Specification Required".
+The columns of the registry are Value, Initiator Authentication Key, Responder Authentication Key, and Reference, where Value is an integer and the other columns are text strings describing the authentication keys.
 The initial contents of the registry are shown in {{fig-method-types}}.

 ## EDHOC Error Codes Registry {#error-code-reg}